Make It Sustainable CHARITY

 Hannah Greenwood - Chair of Trustees: Hannah has been chairing the charity for 3 years and took on the interim role of project manager earlier in 2016.
 In her career she has focussed on improving the wellbeing of disadvantaged members of society both at home and abroad.
 She has had leadership roles in a number of projects and has worked specifically on fundraising and engagement.

 Patrick Willcocks - Trustee: Patrick is a qualified economist and town planner who has worked in academia and local government.
 His work, for the most part, has involved him both bidding for and managing funding programmes.
 He is interested in bringing old buildings such as the Old Print Works back into creative use, promoting collaboration and innovation.
-He is well connected in Birmingham and beyond, has a strong social media presence, and is already promoting The Old Print Works to both potential partners and users.
-Patrick joined the board in March 2016 and leads on the website and social media aspects as well as strategic links, and helps with the running of The Transfer co-working space.
+Patrick joined the board in March 2016.

 Jude Greenwood - Trustee: Jude was a manager in the NHS for many years.
 After studying for an MBA she became a trustee of a Karis Neighbour Scheme set up by a GP practice to divert people with non-medical needs away from GPs.
 She also joined the School for Social Entrepreneurs and went on to set up Spring to Life, a CIC aiming to grow wellbeing and help people improve their resilience and resourcefulness.
 Jude joined The Old Print Works in 2012 as a volunteer, dealing mainly with lettings and bookkeeping and joined the board in 2015.